Roms-lab/RuneCrawler/README.md

 If you would like to mod the game go ahead, make the game better!
 This project is open souce and I do allow modding.

-To mod the game, simply open and edit ModAPI.ixx, add custom sword, bows, stats, etc.
+To mod the game, simply open and edit ModAPI.ixx, add custom swords, bows, stats, etc.

 ## Contributing